FAQs

 Why dental sealants?

 Dr. Shults offers dental pit and fissure sealants that help to protect your child’s permanent teeth and can help prevent dental decay.
-Your child may need sealants on the first permanent molars that usually erupt around age 6 or 7.
+Your child may need sealants on the first permanent molars that usually erupt around age six or seven.
 Most children this age are not able to brush and properly clean these back teeth well.
 Over 80% of cavities occur in the deep grooves on the molars’ surface.
 Sealants fill in these deep hard to reach pits and grooves, which reduces the chance of food and bacteria getting in and causing cavities.
 Sealants are a very easy procedure for your child to have and can help prevent the need for more invasive treatment.

 My child plays sports; how can I protect their teeth?